uwex-learning-tech/sbplus-v3/README.md

 ### Version Change Log

 #### Pending
+_none at the moment_

+#### 3.1.4
+* Fixed an issue where author photo is not loaded from server.
+* Author placeholder image has been removed to give more space for text when there is not author photo.

+#### 3.1.3
 * If both image and audio are missing for image-audio page type, both errors will be displayed in the error message
 * Fixed issue with responsiveness inside an iFrame
 * Fixed issue where the page jumps when presentation started